libyal/winreg-kb/docs/sources/system-keys/Mounted-devices.md

 --- | --- | ---
 %IDENTIFIER% | REG_BINARY |

-Where the following forms of %IDENTIFIER% have been observed:
+Where the following variants of %IDENTIFIER% have been observed:

 * "\DosDevices\C:"
 * "\??\Volume{01234567-89ab-cdef-0123-456789abcdef}"